DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-16-Cranberry-Chicken-Bake.md

 ## Instructions

-1. Mix cranberry sauce, onion soup packet, and french dressing.
+1. In a mixing bowl, combine the cranberry sauce, French dressing, and Lipton onion soup mix.
+Mix well.

-2. Place chicken in a casserole dish.
+2. Place the chicken breasts in a casserole dish.

-3. Pour sauce over chicken.
+3. Pour the sauce mixture over the chicken.
+Spread it out evenly to coat all the chicken.

-4. Bake 350F for 50 - 60 minutes.
+4. Bake in the oven at 350F for 50-60 minutes, or until the chicken is cooked through and the sauce is bubbly.

+5. Let it cool for 5 minutes before serving.

 Enjoy!